patrickkfkan/patreon-dl-gui/README.md

 - Once a target is identified, you can configure the options to suit your needs.
 To get help about an option, select the "Show Help Icons" item in the Help menu.
 - To begin downloading the target, click the "play" button in the toolbar.
 You may also save the configuration to file and open it on another occasion.

+### Downloading embedded Vimeo videos using helper script

+`patreon-dl-gui` provides a helper script to facilitate downloading of embedded Vimeo videos.
+The script uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) in the process.
+The easiest way to set things up would be to:
+1. Download a [precompiled binary](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#release-files) of `yt-dlp` suitable for your system.
+2. Then, in `patreon-dl-gui`, go to "Embeds" -> "Vimeo".
+3. Select "Use helper script" for "Download method".
+4. Click the folder icon for "Path to yt-dlp" and select the downloaded binary.

 ## Interoperability with `patreon-dl` CLI

 `patreon-dl-gui` is a standalone app that utilizes the `patreon-dl` library to download Patreon content.
 On the other hand, `patreon-dl` comes with a CLI tool that has the option to read downloader options from a config file.

-Generally speaking, config files saved in `patreon-dl-gui` can be passed to the `patreon-dl` CLI tool without issue, subject to the following exception:
+Generally speaking, config files saved in `patreon-dl-gui` can be passed to the `patreon-dl` CLI tool without issue, subject to the following exceptions:

 - The "Connect to YouTube account" option found in `patreon-dl-gui` has no equivalent in `patreon-dl` CLI config.
 You would have to connect to your YouTube account separately through executing `patreon-dl --configure-youtube`.
+- Like `patreon-dl-gui`, `patreon-dl` provides a helper script for downloading embedded Vimeo videos, but you would have to set it up yourself in the config (see [example](https://github.com/patrickkfkan/patreon-dl/blob/23868152f3e37711e0964a7b909d2a41eb464759/example-embed.conf)).

 What about the other way round?
 You should note that the config schema accepted by `patreon-dl` CLI is broader than that for `patreon-dl-gui`.
 This means, if you have a config file manually created for use by `patreon-dl` CLI, opening it in `patreon-dl-gui` will not necessarily import all the options therein.
 In particular: